Weltraumschaf/commons/README.md

 - Introduce shell package: Provides basics for an interactive shell w/ input command parsing.

+### Version 0.3.1

+- Allow literals starting with '-', '\\', and '/' in shell command scanner.

 ## File Signatures

 To receive the keys type: